muhammad-zafar1/aiml_cert_capstone/README.md

 Recommendations
 ---------------
+Primary Question:
+Which counties in the Permian Basin in the state of Texas are best suited for investment in renewable energy projects and why?
+What type of projects are suitable to develop in those areas?
+Response:
 Overall, these counties should be targeted for UtiltiyPV and LandbasedWind projects:
 - UtilityPV: Chaves, Lea, Pecos, Hudspeth, Eddy
 - LandbasedWind: Chaes, Pecos, Otero, Brewster, Hudspeth